uintdev/qrserv/README.md

 -   Multi-file selection support (Android only)
     -   Multi-file selection would result in a ZIP archive
         -   Tooltip when press and holding on the resulting archive file name will reveal the originally selected files
+-   Direct access mode (Android only)
+    -   Large files?
+Use direct access mode to use direct access to internal storage as to avoid attempting to copy the selection into app cache
+    -   The file manager for this mode only supports single file selection
+    -   The mode can be toggled by pressing on the SD card icon
 -   Import via sharesheet (Android only)
 -   Show and hide filename in download URL path
     -   Long press the share button to toggle